 Halifax plays host to a national conference of LGBT activists; the conference had to be hastily relocated to Dalhousie University after the administration at St. Mary’s, the original location, realized what the conference was about.
 As part of the conference, a musical play about one of the bar raids in Montreal, The Night They Raided Truxx, is performed at The Turret.

 Nov 27: Harvey Milk is assassinated, along with Mayor George Moscone, by former fellow-Supervisor, Dan White.
-White, a retired police officer, was acquitted of first-degree murder but convicted of voluntary manslaughter for the double-homocide.
-The gay community is outraged by the verdict which will se White released after only five years in jail.
+White, a retired police officer, was acquitted of first-degree murder but convicted of voluntary manslaughter for the double-homicide.
+The gay community is outraged by the verdict which will see White released after only five years in jail.
 Rioting breaks out as crowds march on City Hall and police swarm the gay neighbourhood of The Castro.

 “Later that evening, several police cruisers filled with officers wearing riot gear arrived at the Elephant Walk Bar on Castro Street.
 Harvey Milk's protégé Cleve Jones and a reporter for the San Francisco Chronicle, Warren Hinckle, watched as officers stormed into the bar and began to beat patrons at random.
 After a 15-minute melee, they left the bar and struck out at people walking along the street.
 The chief of police finally ordered the officers out of the neighborhood.
 By morning, 61 police officers and 100 rioters and gay residents of the Castro had been hospitalized.
 City Hall, police cruisers, and the Elephant Walk Bar suffered damages in excess of $1,000,000.”
-(Souce: Wikipedia)4
+(Source: Wikipedia)

 1980 (CD Flag)